 Some of the funded efforts will help scientists understand the lunar dust that creates problems for astronauts on the moon.
 Other studies will provide a better understanding of the moon's interior, look for natural resources on the lunar surface and use lasers to provide precise information about the position of the moon and its features.

 "The proposals we received show that the scientific community is excited about the opportunity to capitalize on the nation's planned lunar outpost.
 The moon has much to teach us about itself, the history of our solar system, and even the history of the sun.
 In the future, more and more scientists will be able to participate in lunar research as we focus attention on Earth's fascinating satellite," said Alan Stern, associate administrator for NASA's Science Mission Directorate.
+Selected proposals are:

 -- Jet Propulsion Laboratory, Pasadena, Calif., William Banerdt, Principal Investigator (PI) "Autonomous Lunar Geophysical Experiment Package"